jacek-marchwicki/example-rx-and-kotlin-and-either/articles/error-handling.md

 Errors shouldn't make the user work harder.

-1. Content shouldn't be overlapped by errors.
+1. content shouldn't be overlapped by errors,
-2. Snack bar shouldn't overlap action buttons.
+2. snack bar shouldn't overlap action buttons,
-3. You shouldn't use errors as dialogs because they disrupt users workflow.
-Only in a very critical situation, you can show error as dialog.
+3. you shouldn't use errors as dialogs because they disrupt users workflow.
+Only in a very critical situation, you can show error as dialog,
-4. Errors shouldn't block other parts of UI.
+4. errors shouldn't block other parts of UI.
 A user could use other app features during this outage time.

-//there is an inconsistency here, in #Errors persistence you start numbering with lowercase and `,` at the end while here you start uppercase with `.` at the end.

 # Summary